MicrosoftDocs/memdocs/sccm/core/clients/deploy/deploy-clients-to-windows-computers.md

 When the Configuration Manager site supports [internet-based client management](/sccm/core/clients/manage/plan-internet-based-client-management) for clients that are sometimes on the intranet, and sometimes on the internet, you have two options when you install clients on the intranet:

--   You can include the Client.msi property of CCMHOSTNAME=*&lt;internet FQDN of the internet-based management point\>* when you install the client, for example by using manual installation or client push.
+-   You can include the Client.msi property of CCMHOSTNAME=`<internet FQDN of the internet-based management point>` when you install the client, for example by using manual installation or client push.
 When you use this method, you must also directly assign the client to the site and cannot use automatic site assignment.
 The [How to install Configuration Manager clients manually](#BKMK_Manual) section in this topic provides an example of this configuration method.

 -   You can install the client for intranet client management, and then assign an internet-based client management point to the client.
 Change the management point by using the Configuration Manager client properties in Control Panel, or by using a script.
 When you use this method, you can use automatic client assignment.
 For more information, see the [How to configure clients for internet-based client management after client installation](#BKMK_ConfigureIBCM_MP) section in this topic.